Smatek1001/AI_DnD/Characters/NPCs/The_Anchor.md

 ## II.
 Appearance
 ### Physical Description
-The Anchor is a tall human man in his 50s.
+The Anchor is a tall [[Human]] man in his 50s.
 His weathered face and steely grey eyes command the [[Docks]].
-His tailored coat hides a cunning mind and Syndicate wealth.
+His tailored coat hides a cunning mind and [[Harbor Syndicate]] wealth.
 He is bald, with a thick, salt-and-pepper beard.
 Despite his bulk, he moves with a surprising quietness.
 His eyes are cold and calculating, missing nothing.
 He is often adorned with a heavy, ornate brass anchor pendant.

 ## III.
 Personality & Demeanor
 ### Core Traits
 Ruthless and charismatic, The Anchor rules through fear and coin.
-His human ambition drives the Syndicate’s dominance.
+His [[Human]] ambition drives the [[Harbor Syndicate]]’s dominance.
 He is highly intelligent, a meticulous planner, and patient.
 He sees [[Vaelin Shadowleaf]] as a potential pawn or threat.
 ### Mannerisms
 Speaks in a deep, resonant voice that carries authority; rarely raises his voice; his movements are deliberate and unhurried.
 ### Ideal & Flaw